Audra’s magnificent naked cake: chocolate and peanut butter. We’re about to eat the computer screen. Photo courtesy TheBakerChick.com.

-2. WHISK together in a large bowl the flour, cocoa powder, sugar, baking soda, baking powder and salt.
-Stir in the water, buttermilk, oil, vanilla and eggs, continue to stir until batter is smooth.
+2. WHISK together in a large bowl the flour, cocoa powder, sugar, baking soda, baking powder, and salt.
+Stir in the water, buttermilk, oil, vanilla, and eggs, and continue to stir until the batter is smooth.

 3. DIVIDE the batter among the pans and bake for 25-35 minutes, or until a cake tester inserted into the middle of the cake comes out clean.
 Set aside to cool.

 4. MAKE the ganache: Place the chocolate in a heat-proof bowl.
 Bring the heavy cream to a simmer on the stovetop and pour it over the chopped chocolate.
 Whisk until smooth.
 Allow to cool and thicken before using (you can pop it into the fridge or freezer).

 5. MAKE the frosting: Whip the cream to stiff peaks.
 Cream together the butter and peanut butter until smooth.
 Gradually add the powdered sugar until well combined.
 Fold in the whipped cream until the frosting is smooth and fluffy.

 6. ASSEMBLE: Using a serrated knife, level each cake layer, slicing off the “dome” to make the layers even.
 Place the bottom later on a piece of parchment paper, on a cake turntable (you can use a pedestal cake stand, but invest in an inexpensive turntable).
 Spread a layer of ganache over the first layer of cake, sticking it into the fridge or freezer as needed between each frosting layer, to firm it up.